 What does the graph tell me?

-- Emergency room and urgent care visits in Vermont for tick-related issues continue to be above average this summer.
+- Earlier this year during the spring and summer, emergency room and urgent care visits in Vermont for tick-related issues were consistently above average.

 What should I do?

 It is time to Protect, Check, Remove and Watch.
 Visit our Prevent Tick Bite and Tickborne Diseases webpage to learn how to prevent and respond to tick bites.

 The Health Department collaborates with hospitals across the state to collect data on recent emergency room (and some urgent care) visits.
 Information like the date of the visit, reason for the visit, and diagnosis are analyzed to detect public health events and monitor trends in disease activity.
 Interactions between ticks and humans can be monitored by searching the system for tick-related visits such as “tick in armpit” or “tick removal.”

 What do all the bars and lines mean?